efunneko/jayesstee/docs/api.md

 ### jst.(_selector_)

-This returns a [JstElement](types/jst-element.md) object representing the first HTML element selected by the specified in the DOM.
+This returns a [JstElement](types/jst-element.md) object representing the first HTML element selected by the specified _selector_ in the DOM.
 This can then be used to replace its children or append other elements to it.